-#2
+#1

 Curated Healthcare Experiences

+from a digital first perspective.

 Validation: Healthcare experiences will be digitally developed and delivered based on personal needs and preference.
+Validation: Organizations will begin to evaluate all new services

 #3

+#2

 The Digital Divide

+Digital First

 Validation: Access to high-speed internet will improve, especially in more rural areas, thus reducing one barrier to access healthcare.

-Karthik Raja,

-Chief Data Science Officer,
+Karthik Raja, Chief Data Science Officer, Ascension

-Ascension